 3PL Warehousing Logistics Services

-3PLs manage warehousing for shippers—providing the warehouse space to store their goods at any point in the supply chain, which might include storing materials or finished products.
+3rd party logistics services manage warehousing for shippers—providing the warehouse space to store their goods at any point in the supply chain, which might include storing materials or finished products.
 3PL Warehousing services also involve inventory management, order fulfillment, picking and packing, and distribution.
 These are the segments of the supply chain that occur between a shipment’s delivery and its next pickup, to and from its temporary storage location before it is transported to the customer.
 To summarize, the following are the services provided:

 Warehouse and Inventory Management: 3PLs receive product and manage the storage levels of products, typically using a WMS (warehouse management system).
 Customers can view stock levels, receive notices when low levels are hit, etc.